solid-contrib/information/governance.md

 Solid Panels are expected to use the Decision Making Framework [articulated herein](decision-making-process), to be transparent in work being conducted under their mandate, and to provide regular status updates through established channels.

+Stalemates are resolved by a majority vote of the Solid Team.
 The Solid Team reserves the right to raise any decisions made or in-process within a Panel to a vote by the Solid Team.

 ## Panel Nominations